 FH Internet-Raum FH1 (TU Wien, Wiedner Hauptstraße 8-10, ground floor, red area)

-All information about the course as well as a detailed agenda and the registration link can be found here.
+All information about the course as well as a detailed agenda and the registration link can be found here, opens an external URL in a new window.

 Please register soon to secure your spot!